aawaheed/magic/README.md

 Save it somewhere, and execute `docker compose up` or something, visit `localhost:5555`, login with _"root"_ / _"root"_, and configure the system.
 You can [read more here](https://docs.ainiro.io/getting-started/) for alternatives, such as running the codebase directly on your own machine.

+You can also watch me [guide you through the setup process here](https://www.youtube.com/watch?v=k6eSKxc6oM8).

 ### Bring your own OpenAI API key

 To use the system you'll need an OpenAI API key.
 You can create one [here](https://platform.openai.com/api-keys).